 “What in God’s name is that?” he said, nodding in the direction of the food.

 I spent four more days in bed, inside the apartment, or inside the condominium.
 We had a steady stream of bubble tea, curries, and pizza arrive at our condo.
 On Sunday the 17th of November, I felt not contagious and slightly more powerful.
 So we picked up our daily swims again.
 Jonas picked up some throat lozenges to get rid of my nasty cough.
 That cough had yet to disappear completely for a few weeks.

 Then it was Jonas’ turn to be ill.
 His illness only lasted a day, but the feebleness remained a bit longer.

 Meanwhile, we used the opportunity that an address brings to order some things online.
 After hunting for one in Shanghai, I finally got a digital drawing board and I replaced my defective camera lens.
-Our packages got dropped off at our building’s reception whenever we couldn’t receive it in person.
+Our packages got dropped off at our building’s reception whenever we couldn’t receive them in person.

 I was secretly already looking forward to leaving.

 We worked a lot and ordered various dishes from Foodpanda, even when we weren’t ill.
 We soon noticed that most of the restaurants in walking distance served very similar food and that we could only have the diversity we craved by ordering online.
 I started keeping a sort of food diary and we soon had our favorite places and orders.
 To be honest, none of the food places, cafés, and coworking spaces really stood out because they were all great.
 That’s one of the reasons we decided not to write a Digital Nomads Guide for Chiang Mai.

 Jonas didn’t really want to drive us to a restaurant to eat since traffic was quite dangerous.
 There was only one restaurant (ImmAim) within our neighborhood that we regularly drove to.
 The drive there was short and didn’t require us to cross any major streets.